Sonic Runners: Development

 Longtime Sonic series developer Sonic Team created Sonic Runners for Android and iOS.
 The game was Sonic Team's first Sonic game exclusive to smartphones.
 Development began in late 2013 with a ten-person team, which expanded as the game progressed.
 It was developed over the course of a year and a half using the Unity game engine.
 Series veteran Takashi Iizuka, who designed and directed previous Sonic games, served as producer.

 Runners was conceived after the release of Sonic the Hedgehog 4: Episode II (2012).
 Sonic 4 had been designed with home consoles in mind, and Sonic Team wanted to take advantage of the unique experiences and uses smartphones provided.
 The developers were interested in adding content regularly to keep users interested.
 Sonic Runners was designed to be easy to pick up and to resemble the Sega Genesis Sonic games, with a focus on action and jumping.
 It was also designed to have replay value—with its story mode, missions, alternate paths, and power-ups—which Sonic Team felt was something most endless running games lacked.
 Originally, Chao was the only character who assisted the player, but Sonic Team decided to add characters like Chip from Sonic Unleashed because they wanted to surprise players.
 One of the biggest challenges Sonic Team faced during development was making sure the visual quality was consistent across all platforms.

 Veteran Sonic sound director Tomoya Ohtani composed the Sonic Runners soundtrack, which consists of themes from past games alongside new material.
 Ohtani made the music using the same methods he used for scoring previous Sonic games.
 The instruments he used were drums, bass, guitar, and piano, and he made the music "by focusing on creating a catchy band sound."
 Ohtani said composing the soundtrack was fun because it reminded him of his first work in bands.
 A two-volume soundtrack, Sonic Runners Original Soundtrack, was released digitally via iTunes.
 The first volume was released on June 24, 2015 and the second volume was released on December 25, 2015.

 Release

 Sonic Runners existence came to light in July 2014 after publisher Sega registered the domain name sonicrunners.com.
-Iizuka confirmed the game was real at the Tokyo Joypolis convention on December 28, 2014 and announced that it would launch in 2015.
+Iizuka confirmed the game was real at the Tokyo Joypolis convention on December 28, 2014 and announced that it would be launched in 2015.
 A teaser trailer and more details were revealed in early February 2015.
 Sega soft launched Sonic Runners in Canada and Japan on February 26, 2015 for testing purposes and released the final version worldwide on June 25, 2015.